Arts Business Idea Competition Guidelines and Application

 Selection Criteria for the Four Finalists

-Please keep in mind that scalability, or the potential for high grow is not a metric for success.
+Please keep in mind that scalability or the potential for high growth is not a metric for success.

 Real-world traction and implementation is not required, but is an advantage, and should be highlighted in your business plan submission.